Tanya Powell at San Francisco Ballet’s after-party on opening night 2014

-The after-party was at City Hall, and there was an after-the-after-party at a bar called Harlot.
+On the 81st opening night for San Francisco Ballet, the afterparty was at City Hall, and the after-the-after-party was at a bar called Harlot.
 San Francisco Ballet, the oldest professional ballet company in America, is making an effort to expand its audience.
 Following the gala dinner and opening night performance on January 22, 2014, City Hall turned into a nightclub for some 2,000 revelers.
 David Martin’s House Party played in the South Light Court, DJ Chris Clouse mixed it up in the North Light Court and guests mingled and lounged under the dome until 1:00 am.

 Rachel Cloy, Isaac Hall, Kelly Cramer and Steve Gomberg at City Hall for San Francisco Ballet’s After-Party on opening night